 At any time, a user can reset their password.
 They can only reset their password by logging in and changing their password from their Profile page.

 If you're wondering if you, as the grant manager, can change a user's password on their behalf, it depends.
-For more on this, check out: Can I update user passwords?
+For more on this, check out: Ultimate guide to user passwords.

 If the user can't recall their password, they just need to click the 'Forgot password' link found at the bottom of the 'Log in' form and follow the on-screen prompts.
 Essentially, they add their 'registered' email address and the system will send them an email with a one-time-use link, clicking this link will gain instant access to your program where they can access their profile and change their password.
 They will then need to use this new password to access all the accounts they're registered with.